Six Girl Empowerment Activities

 Girl Empowerment Activities

 Every girl deserves the opportunity to learn, dream, and lead.
-Around the world, Room to Read’s Girls’ Education Program helps students develop the skills and confidence to shape their own futures and to inspire others along the way.
+Around the world, Room to Read’s Girls’ Education Program incorporates empowerment activities to help students develop the skills and confidence they need to shape their own futures and inspire others along the way.

-Through life skills classes, mentorship and peer support, and community engagement, girls in our program learn to think critically, and become leaders in their schools and communities.
-Whether you’re an educator, mentor, or parent, the following girl empowerment activities can spark similar growth and agency in the girls you support.
+We've seen first-hand how empowerment activities, when paired with life skills classes, mentorship and peer support, and community engagement, help girls in our program learn to think critically and become leaders in their schools and communities.
+Whether you’re an educator, mentor or parent, the following girl empowerment activities can spark similar growth and agency in the girls you support.

 1. Goal Setting Vision Boards